aerogear/charmil/README.md

 A remote index server (github repo / pages) for a plugin will contain the metadata, docs etc. The Developers will be able to push their plugins / index servers, so that they will be publicly available to download as per use in CLI.

 ## Architecture

+1. Downloader pkg - It will download the binaries of plugins.
+Binaries may be zip / tar.gz.
+We need to extract them.
+2. Installer pkg - It will download and install a plugin.
+It will also support upgrade and remove plugins.
+3. Index pkg - Get All indexes, add, update or remove a index.
+4. Search Package - Search for packages via name, description locally and globally.

 ![architecture](mockups/architecture3.png)